MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 > [!NOTE]
 > The commands that are provided in this article apply to Windows systems only.

 A consistent authentication issue that occurs in Microsoft SQL Server typically refers to issues that are related to authentication and authorization of users or applications that try to access the SQL Server database.
-These issues can cause authentication failures, access denied errors, or other security-related problems.
+These issues can be authentication failures, access denied errors, or other security-related problems.

 Before you start to troubleshoot errors, it's important to understand what each error message means and also the error type.
 Some errors might appear in more than one authentication issue.
 You can use the troubleshooting information that's mentioned in the [Types of errors](#types-of-errors) section to resolve the error.

 ## Prerequisites

-Before you start troubleshooting, work through the [prerequisites](../connect/resolve-connectivity-errors-checklist.md) checklist.
+Before you start troubleshooting, work through the [prerequisites](../connect/resolve-connectivity-errors-checklist.md) checklist and make sure you have the following information ready:

 - Make sure that you install the WIRESHARK and Problem Steps Recorder (PSR.exe) tools.
 For more information, see *Methods of collecting data for troubleshooting various types of errors*.